apify/crawlee-python/docs/upgrading/upgrading_to_v1.md

     assert service_locator.get_storage_client() is not custom_storage_client
     assert await crawler.get_dataset() is not await Dataset.open()
 ```
-### There can be two crawlers with different services at the same time.
+### There can be two crawlers with different services at the same time

 **Now (v1.0):**